 Clinical practice guidelines provide research-based recommendations for the treatment of particular disorders.
 They generally include assessments of the strength of the current scientific evidence for each recommendation.

 APA has not previously developed clinical practice guidelines, but in 2010 initiated a process for producing such guidelines.
 (APA has previously produced professional practice guidelines which address psychological practice with particular populations or in particular areas without focusing on specific disorders or treatments.)

-An Advisory Steering Committee for the Development of Clinical Practice Guidelines, appointed by the APA Board of Directors, is overseeing the process of guidelines development.
-The members of the committee for 2011-2014 are:
+The advisory steering committee, appointed by the APA Board of Directors, is overseeing the process of guidelines development.

 - Chair: Steven D. Hollon, PhD, Vanderbilt University

 - Patricia A. Areán, PhD, University of California, San Francisco